9 Signs You May Need Professional Marriage Counseling

 - A death in the family

 The strength of marriage will be tested during stressful times such as these.
 But when they continue to dominate our conversation, it’s a sign you need an intervention.
 Don’t let it ruin your marriage.
-But if you find these issues keep cropping up and it is affecting your relationship – marriage counseling can help you put the issue to rest so that you can more enjoyable things can color your conversation.
+But if you find these issues keep cropping up and it is affecting your relationship, marriage counseling can help you put the issue to rest.

 9) You Don't Spend Any Time Together Anymore

 As couples, you’re expected to attend most functions or social events together.
 And as a couple, you do spend an awful lot of time together.
 But what happens when you find that you’re not spending any time together anymore?
 This is a serious signal of trouble.

 When you’re married you don’t have to spend every waking hour together.
 In fact, it’s been said that space is vital in a healthy marriage.
 Some marital experts believe it’s even more important than a healthy sex life.
 So if you find there’s a major decrease in the amount of time you spend together, or you’re not spending any time together at all, think about reaching out for help for your marriage’s sake.

 Many people have a hard time admitting they encounter difficult marital challenges.
 They view the need for marriage counseling as weakness or defeat.
 But the truth is seeking marriage counseling is quite the opposite.
 It’s showing you have a strong desire to repair your relationship and you’re a person who doesn’t give up.
 It shows love and devotion even if you are struggling with a rocky marriage.

 If you’re not speaking, spending time together, are fighting constantly, acting like roommates, keeping secrets, or have any other signals you may need help, it’s time to seek marriage counseling and start restoring your relationship.
 If you’ve found yourself reading this article and have checked off any of these signs, contact us to discuss options to start rebuilding your marriage.